ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 You can configure the RDA with one or multiple ResourceDiscoveries.
 As long as the RDA has at least one `ResourceDiscovery` it will check all new events coming from Kubernetes to see if that event meets the match criteria defined by any of the known ResourceDiscoveries.
 If the event is triggered by a pod or service, and if the pod or service meets the match criteria, then the RDA will create a K8SResource to capture the existence of the resource and save it in Amplify Central.

-For more information about the discovery agents, see [Amplify Central resources for discovering APIs and services](#amplify-central-resources-for-discovering-apis-and-services).
+For more information about the Amplify Istio Discovery Agent, see [Amplify Central resources for discovering APIs and services](#amplify-central-resources-for-discovering-apis-and-services).

 ## Start the discovery agents